apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_tensor/minifi_tensor.md

 ### Description

 Runs a single inference against the compiled model owned by the referenced TractModelService.
-Reads the input tensor from the flow file content plus the 'tensor.shape' and (optionally) 'tensor.dtype' attributes produced by an upstream processor such as ImageToTensor.
+Reads the input tensor from the flow file content plus the 'tensor.0.shape' and (optionally) 'tensor.0.dtype' attributes produced by an upstream processor such as ImageToTensor.
 The flow file's new content is every output tensor's raw bytes concatenated in model order; per-tensor shape, byte length, and dtype are written to attributes.
-Only a single input tensor and only f32 input dtype are supported in this pass.

 ### Properties